learnlatex/learnlatex.github.io/en/lesson-12.md

 processing-friendly format.
 Using one or more reference databases lets you re-use information and avoid manual formatting.

-Reference databases are normally refered to as 'BibTeX files' and have the extension `.bib`.
-They contain one or more entries, one for each reference, and within each entry there are a series of fields.
+Reference databases are normally referred to as 'BibTeX files' and have the extension `.bib`.
+They contain one or more entries, one for each reference, and within each entry, there are a series of fields.
 Let us look at an example.

 <!-- {% raw %} -->
 ```